jangirrishabh/Overcoming-exploration-from-demos/README.md

 I provide a script for generating demonstration data for the fetch pick and place task.
 The file is `data_generation/fetch_data_generation.py`, and it is easy to modify if you need to generate demonstrations for other tasks.

-> Please visit my [blog](https://jangirrishabh.github.io/2018/03/25/Overcoming-exploration-demos.html) to see the videos of data generation.
+> Visit my [blog](https://jangirrishabh.github.io/2018/03/25/Overcoming-exploration-demos.html) to see the videos of data generation.

 ## Training details and Hyperparameters
 We train the robot with the above shown demonstrations in the buffer.
 We sample a total of 100 demonstrations/rollouts and in every minibatch sample N<sub>D</sub> = 128 samples from the demonstrations in a total of N = 1024 samples, the rest of the samples are generated when the arm interacts with the environment.
 To train the model we use Adam optimizer with learning rate 0.001 for both critic and actor networks.
 The discount factor is 0.98.
 To explore during training, we sample random actions uniformly within the action space with a probability of 0.1 at every step, with an additional uniform gaussian noise which is 10% of the maximum value of each action dimension.
 For details about more hyperparameters, refer to config.py in the source code.
 Both the environments are trained with the same set of hyperparameters for now in the reported results.

-To know more please visit my [blog](https://jangirrishabh.github.io/2018/03/25/Overcoming-exploration-demos.html).